Cleaning a paint bucket after you are done with house painting can be tiring.

-But if you take some time to clean or remove the paint, you can reuse the same old bucket for mixing up the paint colors or for holding the paint cans.
+Most DIYers will often ignore the task and will end up wasting the bucket.
+But if you take some time to clean and remove the paint, you can reuse the same old bucket to mix up the paint colors or to hold the smaller paint cans.

-For your next interior or exterior paint projects, you can use this cleaned-up paint bucket to soak up the paint brushes.
+For your next interior or exterior paint projects, you can even use this cleaned-up paint bucket to soak up the paint brushes.
+Or for storing the wet brushes when you want to come back and continue painting the next day.

 What's Here in the Article:

-How to Clean Your Paint Bucket?
+How to Clean Your Paint Bucket for Reuse?

 After you have completed your paint project, you can follow these easy steps to wash your plastic paint bucket:

-- Pour unused paint into the original paint can
+- Pour unused paint into the original paint can.

-- Completely wipe down the bucket from inside as well as outside using a paper towel
+- Completely wipe down the bucket from inside as well as outside using a paper towel.

-- Dispose of the towel carefully and wash the bucket with soapy water
+- Dispose of the towel carefully and wash the bucket with soapy water.

-- Using clean cotton cloth and rubbing alcohol (turpentine or kerosene), clean the paint that may be left behind in the bucket
+- Using clean cotton cloth and rubbing alcohol (turpentine or kerosene), clean the paint that may be left behind in the bucket.

-- You may not need the solvent if it’s a water-based latex paint – water alone can do the job
+- You may not need the solvent if it’s a water-based latex paint – water alone can do the job.

 How to Remove Dried Paint from the Bucket?